 Explore Esperance town

 The town of Esperance faces a scattering of gently sloping islands known as the Recherche Archipelago, and it’s this view that makes the town so beguiling.
-Stop in at Taylors Beach Bar – Tearooms for lunch and gaze out to sea, then drive the 38 kilometre (24 mile) Great Ocean Drive as it loops past a dozen blindingly white, fine sand beaches, motionless bays and fragrant native scrub.
+Stop in at Taylors St Quarters for lunch and gaze out to sea, then drive the 38-kilometre (24-mile) Great Ocean Drive as it loops past a dozen blindingly white, fine sand beaches, motionless bays and fragrant native scrub.
 Keep an eye out for dolphins frolicking in the glassy ocean and stop at local favourite, Twilight Beach.
-Nip out to the full size Stonehenge replica (entry AUD$25 for a family) and finish with dinner at the excellent Loose Goose restaurant.
+For something a bit different, head to the full size Stonehenge replica and finish with dinner at the delicious Loose Goose restaurant.

 Meet the sunbathing kangaroos at Lucky Bay

-There’s a reason roos (that's Australian for kangaroos) lounge on the far end of Lucky Bay.
-Not only does it have some of Australia’s whitest sand (scientifically proven), its translucent blue waters are more dazzling than a picture perfect postcard.
-It’s also devoid of any signs of civilisation, other than a camping ground (AUD$10 per adult per night) which has just been upgraded with 37 new campsites, nearly doubling the offering at the coastal escape.
+There’s a reason kangaroos lounge on the far end of Lucky Bay.
+Not only does it have some of Australia’s whitest sand, but its translucent blue waters are more dazzling than a picture perfect postcard.
+It’s also devoid of any signs of civilisation, other than a campground among the coastal escape.
 There are free barbecues, solar-heated showers and toilets here.
-Drive 60 kilometres (37 miles) east of Esperance and find the beach inside Cape Le Grand National Park
+Drive 60 kilometres (37 miles) east of Esperance to find the beach inside Cape Le Grand National Park.